IntegerMan/AIObservabilityAndEvaluationWorkshop/README.md

 ### Troubleshooting

 Here are a few tricky issues you may encounter when running the workshop code.

+#### Identity Authentication on Azure

+If you want to use Azure models with identity authentication (required for the content safety evaluators to succeed), you must authenticate using identity authentication.

+Microsoft provides a helpful guide to common errors here: [Troubleshooting Azure Identity](https://aka.ms/azsdk/net/identity/defaultazurecredential/troubleshoot )

 #### Inotify Limit Error on Linux